 For inspiration, the most diverse collection of wet rainforest trees grows at the Royal Botanic Gardens, Sydney.
 For many FNQld species, the RBGS is the most southerly location they are grown.
 Some specimens, such as ribbonwood (Idiospermum australiense), are also the oldest or largest examples of their kind in cultivation.

 The rainforest display at the National Botanical Garden in Canberra is a special place where rainforest plants thrive in a drier climate with a frosty winter.
 Here inspiration comes from they way they are grown in a hostile climate – in a gully, sheltered by trees and coddled by irrigation.
 That display is a fine example of how microclimates can be modified to suit special plant collections.

 But what happens to wet rainforest plants during drought?
-They either need watering of they suffer, sometimes severely.
+They either need watering or they suffer, sometimes severely.
 Watering restrictions in the 1990’s made keeping the rainforest displays at the RBGS quite testing.
-Lacking fresh water bores, or sufficient stored rainwater, those rainforest displays didn’t always cope well with drought.
-It was tough for the gardeners who cared for those displays to watch them suffer.
+Lacking fresh water bores, or stored rainwater, those rainforest displays didn’t always cope well with drought.
+It was tough for the gardeners who cared for those displays to watch them suffer when water was rationed.

 Plant Dry Rainforest

 So why not plant a dry rainforest instead?
 Some plants are already familiar, like macadamia, bunya and finger lime.
 (Yes, these species also occur in wet rainforest.
-Rainforest is more complicated than most of us realise, dry rainforest especially so).
+Rainforest is more complicated than most of us realise and dry rainforest especially so).

 When I worked at the RBGS, we highlighted differences between Australian rainforest types.
 Community Education and sometimes I offered interpreted tours to schools, VIP’s and the Friends of the RBGS.
 Here’s some of our interpretive information on drought-tolerant, water saving, dry rainforests: